 Housing in a new country can be daunting but there are many options for housing at the campus you choose in France.
-Some students live in apartments owned and administered by public entities, while others secure other private housing alternatives.
+Some students live in apartments owned and administered by public entities, some live in homestays, while others secure other private housing alternatives.
 Sciences Po has a number of rooms reserved in student residences.
 The housing information on the campus-specific pages (Le Havre, Menton, Reims) provides information on how to pick a housing option that best suits you.

 Regardless of nationality, Dual Degree students are entitled to a housing allowance from the Caisse d’Allocations Familiales (CAF), which amounts to a monthly subsidy to be used toward payment of rent.